-Angelfish are aggressive eaters and definitely look forward to meal time.
+Angelfish are aggressive eaters and definitely look forward to mealtime.
 It is important to feed your Angelfish a healthy, balanced diet if you want them to thrive and be happy in your new home aquarium.
-I would recommend a mixture of flake food and meaty, frozen food to keep you Angelfish as healthy and strong as possible.
+I would recommend a mixture of flake food and meaty, frozen food to keep your Angelfish as healthy and strong as possible.

 Maintaining Your Aquarium

-A huge part of keeping you Angelfish happy and stress-free is having a healthy aquarium.
+A huge part of keeping your Angelfish happy and stress-free is having a healthy aquarium.
 Keeping an aquarium requires a good amount of work, so if you are looking for a set-and-forget kind of hobby, this probably isn’t for you!

 Water changes should preferably be done on a bi-weekly schedule.
 Every other week, swap out between 10-20% of the total tank volume and replace it with fresh water.
 Before adding the new water, make sure it is dechlorinated and ready for your fish.
-During water changes, you should scrub the glass of your aquarium to remove any build up or algae.
+During water changes, you should scrub the glass of your aquarium to remove any buildup of algae.
 You should also use a siphon to suck up any settled waste on the sand/gravel.
 Getting rid of this waste before it has a chance to decompose will help keep your ammonia, nitrite, and nitrate in check.

 During water changes, you should also do a thorough cleaning of your filter.
 Put a few cups in a bucket and splash your filter around to remove any gunk or slime.
 This will help prevent your parasites from building up and infecting your fish.
 It is very important to ONLY use existing tank water to clean your filter, do not run it under the faucet or anything.
 Doing so will kill all of the beneficial bacteria, which, as you know, are very important to the health of your tank.

 Missing a water change here and there is not a huge deal.
 I commonly let my aquarium go for a month without doing a water change.
-As long as you are testing your water often, you shouldn’t have nay problems.
+As long as you are testing your water often, you shouldn’t have any problems.
 Just make sure you do water changes at least once a month.
 Your fish will love you for it!

 Setting up a successful Angelfish aquarium is a lot of work.
 If done properly, your Angelfish will live for years and bring you a ton of joy.
 As they grow, you will notice that each Angelfish has his/her own unique personality, something that is not common among many fish.
 You put a lot of hard work into your aquarium, enjoy it as often as you can!